Last updated on August 16, 2020 by The Counselor

-What is HND top-up in Nigeria?
-HND Top Up programmes are for those who have successfully completed a Higher National Diploma (HND) and want to study further and progress join the final year of an undergraduate degree programme which may or may not be related to their previous course of study.
+What is HND top up in Nigeria?
+HND Top Up programmes are for those who have successfully completed a Higher National Diploma (HND) and want to study further.
+This, they achieve by joining the final year of an undergraduate degree programme which may or may not be related to their previous course of study.

 From the definition above, does this means HND is wrong?

 No. HND is an excellent qualification in itself, depending on your career ambitions, you may decide that it’s worth studying a little longer for a degree.
 Let the truth be told, many HND graduates undertake an HND top up in Nigeria because the career prospects for a Degree graduate is much better than that of an HND graduate.
 Bachelor degree holders typically command a higher starting salary and better career advancement opportunities.

 In Nigeria, HND holder and Bachelors degree holder in Nigeria have what is called degree inequality, thus, the major aim is to provide a level playing field by way of Bachelor’s Degree Programme, to those determined to beat discriminations between University Degree and HND holders.

 What qualifies you for HND top up in Nigeria?

 If you have your HND, you automatically qualify for HND top up in Nigeria.
 Aside from trying to get a much better degree, many students who could not stand out academically (Third Class/or Pass) during their first degree due to one challenge or the other can undertake HND top up in a bid to remedy their results.

 - HND holders with lower credit or pass

 - Graduates (BSc/HND) who want to change to another related or different course.